For daily cleansing, nothing beats lemon water first thing in the morning.

 Don't let the citric acid and tart flavor fool you.
 Lemon juice is actually a wonderful alkalizer for the body.
 Being overly acidic results in a weakened fatigued body which is prone to disease.
 If you are tired, achy, and sick all the time, you likely have chronically low pH.
 This daily lemon detox is an easy step in the right direction.

 Lemon juice is a natural diuretic, which means it increases urine flow to encourage proper water balance and cleanse the kidneys.
 Lemon juice even dissolves kidney stones.

 Lemon juice stimulates saliva and produces digestive enzymes in the stomach for better nutrient absorption.
 The citric acid helps relieve gas and constipation and can destroy intestinal worms.

-Some foods encourage mucus production, such as milk products.
-But lemon has the opposite effect and actually dissolves mucus throughout the body.
+Some foods, like dairy, encourage mucus production.
+But lemon does the opposite and actually dissolves mucus throughout the body.
 Try it next time you have sinus congestion.
-You may even feel the mucus melting away.

 Lemon has a cleansing and stimulating effect on the liver and liquifies bile for better fat metabolism.
 Lemon juice is high in citric acid and vitamins B12 and B3, which help break down fat cells.

 Lemon juice is a good source of bioflavonoids, especially quercetin.
 Quercetin is known to stimulate insulin production and help regulate blood sugar levels, which makes you feel better physically and emotionally.

 Balanced blood sugar also reduces cravings and encourages healthy weight loss to happen more on its own.